 Fully manual deployments

 A fully manual provisioning, configuration, and deployment lets you quickly experiment with the platform and the tools, but it's also error prone, often not documented, and not repeatable.
 For these reasons, we recommend that you avoid a fully manual deployment unless you have no other option.
-For example, you can manually create resources using the GCP Console such as a Compute Engine instance and manually run the commands to deploy your workload.
+For example, you can manually create resources using the Cloud console such as a Compute Engine instance and manually run the commands to deploy your workload.